Barbara A. Adams

 Margaret H. Prescott Memorial Scholarship

 This scholarship was formed in memory of Margaret’s dedication to social and economic justice by her husband David P. Prescott of New Mexico and their daughters, Kate and Liz who are residents and active community members in Ulster County.
 The endowed scholarship will be awarded annually to a SUNY Ulster student enrolled in the Veterinary Technology program, attending full or part-time who demonstrates financial need.
 The scholarship is designed to support diversity in the veterinary technology field and preference may be given to students who come from diverse backgrounds, such as being the first in their family to attend college, BIPOC (Black, Indigenous, People of Color), or the LQBTQ community.
 Est. 2021

 Alfred and Bella Rehm Memorial Scholarship

-Emeritus Professor of Biology and currently a member of the Adjunct Faculty at SUNY Ulster, Robert Sena has provided an annual scholarship award to honor the memory of his aunt and uncle.
+Emeritus Professor of Biology, Robert Sena has provided an annual scholarship award to honor the memory of his aunt and uncle.
 Mr. and Mrs. Rehm shared a love for the study of History, and in particular, held a special interest in European, American Military, and Ancient History.
 The award will be given to a student pursuing these studies with the expectation of teaching and/or researching as a career track.
 A 3.3 cumulative grade point average is a preferred qualification for a full-time, returning or transferring student.
 Financial need is a factor in determining this award.